it-teaching-abo-akademi/csdewas-project-2-ottolindfors/README.md

 * Node.js
 * yarn

+The app currently uses the IEX Cloud API so you will need an API token for that (instructions below).
+I have not implemented interfaces for fetching the data (==> swapping providers), but that could be a fun project to do (should not be too difficult).

 ### Install the packages listed in yarn.lock

 Change directory into the my-react-app directory of this project.
 For me this is: